-The front end of the boom extends beyond the end of the frame (Figure 3-47).
+The front end of the boom extends beyond the end of the frame (Figure 3-48).
 The operator must be aware of the maximum sweep of the boom when turning and allow for adequate clearance between boom and other objects.

-Crane Shutdown
+Machine Shutdown

-- 1. Park the crane on level ground. - 2.
-Place the travel select lever in Neutral (N) and engage the parking brake. - 3.
-Fully retract and lower the boom and lower any load to the ground. - 4.
-Turn the ignition switch to the OFF position and remove the key. - 5.
-Turn the battery disconnect switch to OFF, if the crane will be shutdown for more than 24 hours.
+- 1. Park the crane on level ground. - Place the travel select lever in Neutral (N) and engage the parking brake. - Lower any load to the ground and fully retract and lower the boom. - 4.
+Turn the ignition switch to the OFF position and remove the key.